-The contemporary refugee crisis, due to conflicts in various areas all over the world, has boosted the need of the governments for increased surveillance in borders, in social media as well inside the camps especially for radicalization and extremism.
-As a result, there is an increased need for novel surveillance related technologies that can be adapted to the new military and civilian conditions as these have been developed worldwide.
+The contemporary refugee crisis, due to conflicts in various areas all over the world, has boosted the need of governments for increased surveillance in borders, in social media as well inside the camps, especially for radicalization and extremism.
+At the same time, new types of “lone-wolf” terrorist acts have appeared in various countries all over the world making the governmental services unable to predict which will be the next target.
+In addition, the recent data acquisition scandal involving a major social networking platform for political purposes, reveals the extend of surveillance applicability in all the aspects of human life.
+As a result, there is an increased need for novel methods of surveillance that can be adapted to the new military and civilian conditions, while also respecting the privacy of individuals.

 Hellenic Air Force Academy (Greece)